yiqiao-yin/Advanced-Data-Analysis-Project/README.md

-# Advanced Data Analysis Project
+# Advanced Data Analysis Course Project

 This github repo stores the project for Advanced Data Analysis course for Columbia University.